garrandall/popular-music-data/tracks/p2-lil-uzi-vert.md

 Yeah, I came a long way, came from the hallway
 I can't stop, keep goin'
-Yes, my life just feel like one long day, I just live in the moment Woah, ooh, comin' out just when the sun down
+Yes, my life just feel like one long day, I just live in the moment Woah, oh, comin' out just when the sun down
 My boys, they ruthless like coupes and they really run down I got paper cuts from hundred dollar bills covered in bustdowns Countin' with my thumb now, money make me numb now